Dogs are social creatures and many experience separation anxiety when left alone. Learn how to spot the signs and how you can help.

 - Messing or weeing around the house

-- Following you around (especially if you look like you are going out)
+- Following you around (especially if you look like you're going out)

 If you want to understand more about what your dog does when you’re not home, it’s fairly easy to set-up a small camera and record them.
-If this has a voice functionality too, you could use this as a way to try and calm them down.
+If this has a voice functionality too, you could use this as a way to try and calm them down, should they start to get agitated.

 Why does my dog have separation anxiety?

 The main reason is that your dog misses you.
 As nice as this is, it’s important to recognise that it’s happening because your dog is upset.
 It may also be because they’re scared about something that happened recently, perhaps in the home.
-A change of routine, boredom, your dog’s personality and life experience will also play a part.
+A change of routine (lockdown life changing), boredom, your dog’s personality and life experience will also play a part.

 In a small number of cases, your dog may be in pain.
 If you think that this could be the case, please talk to your vet.

-The routine change that many households have experienced as part of the Covid lockdown will almost certainly impact a lot of dogs.
-Over the last few months, everything has changed, and in many households there is somebody around all the time.
-Your dog will be loving this, but at some point this will change and it’s important to recognise that this will affect your dog.
+The routine change that many households have experienced as part of the Covid lockdown will almost certainly impact many puppies and dogs.
+Over the last 12 months, everything so much about our everyday lives has changed, and in many households there has been somebody around all the time.
+Your dog will have loved this, but things are starting to change and it’s important to recognise that this will affect your dog.

 How can I help my dog?